-The Intergroup Neuroscience Lab at Harvard University (PI: Mina Cikara) seeks a post-doctoral fellow to study the psychological and neural foundations of conflict in intergroup contexts.
+The Intergroup Neuroscience Lab at Harvard University (PI: Mina Cikara) seeks a post-doctoral fellow to study the psychological and neural foundations of social judgment and decision-making.
 The laboratory is housed in the psychology department and provides access to an excellent research-training environment.
 More information about the laboratory is available on our website: www.intergroupneurosciencelaboratory.com

 Strong applicants will have:

-Experience in designing, analyzing, and interpreting fMRI brain imaging data.
+Experience in designing, analyzing, and interpreting lab and field studies, as well as fMRI brain imaging data.

 Topical expertise in formalizing and implementing computational approaches to decision-making.

 Demonstrated ability to complete projects as evidenced by first-author publications.

 Strong computer, statistical, and technical skills (Matlab, Python, R, SPM, FSL, AFNI, or similar platforms).